Anti-BDS laws: SodaStream

-In January 2014, a French court ruled that FPSA could not use the words "illegal" or "fraudulent" to describe SodaStream products and ordered the group to pay SodaStream's distributor 4,000 euros in compensatory damages and 2,500 euros to cover its legal fees.
+In January 2014, a French court ruled that FPSA could not use the words "illegal" or "fraudulent" to describe SodaStream products and ordered the group to pay SodaStream's distributor €4,000 in compensatory damages and €2,500 to cover its legal fees.
 In the meantime, SodaStream announced that it would move its factory from the Israeli settlement to Lehavim, a city in southern Israel.

 Germany

 In August 2017, the Frankfurt City Council approved a bill introduced by Frankfurt's mayor Uwe Becker to deny BDS the use of city funds and venues.
 Any organization that was found to support BDS would risk losing city funding.

-On May 17, 2019, right-wing populist party Alternative for Germany sponsored a bill "Condemn the BDS movement – protect the existence of the State of Israel" (19/9757) to ban the BDS movement nationally.
-It was defeated 62-431-2 by the Bundestag as the bill lacked support from all other parties.
-The Bundestag instead passed a non-binding resolution which condemns BDS movement the same day.
+On 17 May 2019, right-wing populist party Alternative for Germany sponsored a bill "Condemn the BDS movement – protect the existence of the State of Israel" (19/9757) to ban the BDS movement nationally.
+It was defeated 62–431–2 by the Bundestag as the bill lacked support from all other parties.
+The Bundestag instead passed a non-binding resolution which condemned the BDS movement the same day.

 Glanz v.
 Oldenburg

-On May 18, 2016, BDS Initiative Oldenburg, a local chapter of the BDS movement in Oldenburg, planned to hold a BDS-related event featuring Israeli human rights activist Ronnie Barkan.
-On April 15, 2016, Christoph Glanz, one of the group's members, applied to rent a room in the City of Oldenburg's cultural center, PFL.
+On 18 May 2016, BDS Initiative Oldenburg, a local chapter of the BDS movement in Oldenburg, planned to hold a BDS-related event featuring Israeli human rights activist Ronnie Barkan.
+On 15 April 2016, Christoph Glanz, one of the group's members, applied to rent a room in the City of Oldenburg's cultural center, PFL.
 He was informed that his request had been granted and he sent out invitations for the event.
 After the city received numerous emails expressing doubts about the BDS event, the city informed Glanz that his permission to rent the room had been withdrawn.
 The city believed that the event would cause a confrontation between BDS supporters and opponents so that public safety could not be guaranteed.
 Glanz contended that his booking had been withdrawn for political reasons and approached the City in the Administrative Court in Oldenburg.

 The Court argued that since the city's withdrawal of Glanz' booking occurred after it had already been confirmed, it violated article 5(1), the right to freedom of expression, and article 8(1), the right to freedom of assembly, of the German Basic Law and was unlawful.